Skip to main contentIBM Design Language

 Alignment

 Pictograms are optically aligned to the center of the icon grid within the boundary box.
-Centering ensures all pictograms will be aligned correctly when exported and used side by side.
+Centering ensures that all pictograms will be aligned correctly when exported and used side by side.

 Alignment Example